regolith-linux/regolith-desktop/README.md

 ![After login](assets/screenshot-empty.png?raw=true "After login.")

-By default, Regolith reserves all screen space to applications.
-All you see here is wallpaper.
+By default, Regolith reserves all screen space to your applications.
+All you see when first logging in is wallpaper.
+This is a *primary feature* of Regolith.

 ![Regolith Bar](assets/screenshot-bar.png?raw=true "Regolith Bar")